Educational Requirements

 All India Law Entrance Test (AILET):

-- Purpose: AILET is conducted by National Law University (NLU), Delhi, for admission to its BA LLB (Hons), LLM, and PhD programs.
+- AILET is conducted by National Law University, Delhi for admission to its BA LLB (Hons), LLM, and PhD programs.
+The exam tests candidates on English, General Knowledge, Legal Aptitude, Reasoning, and Elementary Mathematics.

 -